rssteachingstats/ukcots/content/home.md

 The abstract deadline is **9th February 2024**.

-## Tentative timeline
+## Timeline

-The following is our tentative timeline for deadlines and other dates prior to the conference start on 13 June, 2024:
+The following is the timeline for deadlines and other dates prior to the conference start on 13 June, 2024:

 * *Call for abstracts opens*: 27 November, 2023
 * *Abstract submission deadline*: 9 February, 2024